This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Add 1 tsp of neutral oil to a large bowl, then roll the dough in it to coat.
-Cover and let the dough rise in a warm area until doubled in size, about 1 ½ hours.⅓ cup neutral oil
+- Place the dough in a lightly oiled bowl.
+Cover and let the dough rise in a warm area until doubled in size, about 1-1 ½ hours.

-- While the dough is rising, in a separate bowl, combine the brown sugar and cinnamon.
-Mix and set it aside.
-Butter four 9-inch round cake pans and set them aside.½ cup light brown sugar, 2 tbsp ground cinnamon
+- While the dough is rising, in a separate bowl, combine the butter, brown sugar, and cinnamon.
+Mix together and set it aside.
+Grease a 9 x 13-inch baking dish and set it aside.8 tbsp (1 stick) unsalted butter, 1 tbsp ground cinnamon, ½ cup light brown sugar

 - Once risen, punch down the dough to remove any bubbles.
-Divide into two halves.
-Roll out half of the dough on a lightly floured surface until it is approximately 20 inches by 13 inches.
+Roll out on a lightly floured surface until it is approximately 16 inches by 12 inches.
 Turn the rectangle so the long side is facing you.
 If the dough tends to shrink, allow it to rest for 5 minutes before continuing the rolling.
-Brush with half the melted butter and sprinkle with half of the brown sugar mixture, leaving a ½-inch border along the long side farthest away from you.
+Spread filling over the dough, leaving a ½-inch border along the long side farthest away from you.
 Working from the long side, nearest you, tightly roll up the dough, ending at the bare ½-inch.
 Tightly pinch the dough together along the seam.
-Repeat with the remaining half of the dough.3 tbsp unsalted butter

-- Slice each long roll into 16 individual rolls, and divide them evenly in the prepared pans.
-Cover loosely and allow the rolls to rise for 45 minutes in a warm area, or until about doubled in size.
+- Slice into 12 individual rolls, and place in the prepared baking dish.
+Cover loosely and allow the rolls to rise until they are puffed and touching each other 35-45 minutes in a warm area.
 Meanwhile, preheat the oven to 350°F.

-- Once the rolls have risen, gently remove the cover and bake in the preheated oven until golden on top and reach an internal temperature of 190-200°F, 18-24 minutes.
+- Once the rolls have risen, gently remove the cover and bake in the preheated oven until golden on top, 18-24 minutes.
 Remove from the oven and set aside to cool.

 - While the rolls are cooling, make the brown butter icing: In a 4-quart saucepan, melt the butter over medium heat.
 Continue to cook until the milk solids in the butter turn golden brown, 3-5 minutes.
 Remove from the heat and add the milk, vanilla extract, and powdered sugar.
 Whisk until smooth and creamy.
-If the icing is made ahead and cools, it can be thinned to a spreadable consistency with a splash of milk.
-Spread the finished icing over the warm cinnamon rolls.4 tbsp unsalted butter, 3 tbsp whole milk, 1 ½ tsp vanilla extract, 2 cups sifted powdered sugar
+If the icing is made ahead and cools, it can be thinned to a spreadable consistency with a splash of milk.4 tbsp unsalted butter, 2 tbsp whole milk, 1 ½ tsp vanilla extract, 2 cups sifted powdered sugar

 Nutrition